“Eye of newt, and toe of frog. Wool of bat, and tongue of dog…”

 Some dandruff shampoos use coal tar as its main active ingredient.
-Coal tar shampoos aim to slow bacterial growth and soften scales on the scalp.
+Coal tar shampoos aim to slow bacterial growth and soften scales on the scalp, preventing flaky scalp from occurring.
 While it can be an effective treatment for scalp psoriasis, coal tar has been known to cause some serious side effects.

 Coal tar is recognized as a carcinogenic, meaning it can cause cancer in humans, and its use in cosmetic products is banned in the EU.
 Coal Tar also makes the skin more sensitive to sunlight and thus more susceptible to sunburn.
 Not to mention, the smell (of road work) can linger on your scalp and hair long after you rinse out the shampoo.

 8. Selenium Sulfide

 Another active ingredient in some dandruff shampoos is selenium sulfide, known to be an antifungal when applied topically to your scalp.
 While it can be effective in treating dandruff, this ingredient has been linked to kidney and liver damage.